hoehermann/purple-signald/README.md

 ### Known Issues

-**Attention:** As of September 2021, this plug-in is falling apart.
-I am annoyed by the number of protocol and API changes and I lack motivation keeping up with them.

-If notifications for group chats are enabled, the colors of sender names will differ from those in the member list, see [#69](https://github.com/hoehermann/libpurple-signald/issues/69).

-When used with Pidgin, the user must never close a group conversation window or incoming messages will get lost.
-Deferred messages (sent by others while offline) will always get lost.
+* Deferred messages (sent by others while offline) will always get lost.
+* In group chats, on outgoing messages the sender name may have a different color than displayed in the list of chat participants.

 ### Getting Started